Mid-Wales Railway: Construction

 The company had found raising the subscriptions for construction almost impossible, and the contractors David Davies and Thomas Savin, enjoying considerable success in railway building in Wales, had agreed to construct the line, taking shares as most of their payment.
 This saved the company, which would otherwise almost certainly have failed.
 On 2 September 1859 the first sod of the northern part of the Mid-Wales Railway was cut at Rhayader.
 There was the customary banquet afterwards, and some directors made adverse remarks about Davies and Savin's financial involvement, which was felt to compromise the board's authority.
 The truth was that without that money, there would have been no railway, but unnecessary friction was generated by intemperate remarks.

 In fact Davies and Savin themselves fell out shortly afterwards, and parted company with each other and with the company before any construction was actually started.
 A fresh contractor, Alexander Thomas Gordon, took on the work.
 Little work was done by Gordon due to continuing money shortage, and he was followed by James Overend and John Watson on 26 March 1862.
 Like Davies and Savin, they were to be paid in shares: 223,000 ordinary shares, 117,000 debentures and 200,000 Lloyds bonds.

 At Talyllyn Junction, with the Brecon and Merthyr Railway, a triangular layout was adopted, and the Mid-Wales Railway built a station at the North Junction, with platforms for trains to Brecon and also to Dowlais, the latter being on the East Loop.
-The B&MR built a station by the West Junction.
+The Brecon and Merthyr Railway built a station by the West Junction.
 As a result Talyllyn had two stations to serve a tiny population: in 1900 Brynderwen had nine houses and Talyllyn eleven.

 A length of line extending 29 ch east from Three Cocks Junction towards Hereford was declared to be Mid-Wales property: the intention had been to make a triangular junction here, as at Talyllyn; there would have been an East Junction where the line entered the cutting to go under the Glasbury road.
 This was not proceeded with, but the Mid-Wales company owned what would have been the south-to-east arm of the triangle.